The Charles B. Rangel International Affairs Graduate Fellowship

 Candidates for the Pickering Fellowship can affirm the following statements:

-- I possess adequate academic preparation for the chosen graduate program.
+• I possess adequate academic preparation for my chosen graduate program.

 Extensive Description

 What is the Rangel Graduate Fellowship Program?
-The Program aims to attract and prepare outstanding young people for careers in the Foreign Service of the U.S. Department of State in which they can help formulate, represent, and implement U.S. foreign policy.
-The Rangel Program selects outstanding Rangel Fellows annually in a highly competitive nationwide process and supports them through two years of graduate study, internships, mentoring, and professional development activities.
+The Rangel Program aims to attract and prepare outstanding candidates for careers in the Foreign Service at the U.S. Department of State, in which they can help formulate, represent, and implement U.S. foreign policy.
+Rangel Fellows are selected annually in a highly competitive nationwide process and are supported through two years of graduate study, internships, mentoring, and professional development activities.

-The Rangel Program encourages the application of members of minority groups historically underrepresented in the Foreign Service, women, and those with financial need.
+The Rangel Program encourages applications from members of groups historically underrepresented in the Foreign Service, women, and those with financial need.
 The Program welcomes applications from individuals with any undergraduate major.
 Fellows who successfully complete the program and Foreign Service entry requirements will receive appointments as Foreign Service Officers, in accordance with applicable law and State Department policy.

-Internships and Mentoring: Rangel Fellows will participate in two internships.
-The first, an internship working on international issues for members of Congress in Washington, D.C., will occur in the summer after being selected and before the first year of graduate study.
-The second will be an overseas internship in a U. S. Embassy or Consulate that takes place during the summer between the first and second years of graduate study.
+Internships and Mentoring: Rangel Fellows will participate in two internships as part of the program.
+The first, an internship working on international issues for members of Congress in Washington, D.C., will occur in the summer before the first year of graduate study.
+The second will be an overseas internship in a U. S. Embassy or Consulate during the summer between the first and second years of graduate study.
 The Program provides support of up to $10,000 per summer.
 In addition, each fellow receives mentoring from a Foreign Service Officer throughout the duration of the fellowship.

 Deadline Information